Jeunese/jeunese.github.io/docs/ux-writing.md

 - Add "Recommended" to the label for an option that is strongly recommended.
 - Add "Advanced" to the label for an option intended only for advanced users.
 - Use sentence case.

+### Text links

+Text links are labels that fall outside of a block of text and may start a task on a new page.
+Guidelines for text links include:
+- Start with words that are related to the user action, such as "Download" or "View".
+- Differentiate from unlinked text using colour.
+- Use text links as part of a sentence or phrase.
+- Don't use text links in place of buttons.
+- If fewer than 3 words, consider using a button, especially if it starts a new task or it is a secondary action.
+- Use text links to increase SEO on the page.
+- If part of a sentence use second person langauge.
+- Avoid text links that don't convey a function or meaning, such as "click here".

+For accessibility:
+- Text links should standalone and communicate meaning without added words
+- Users should be able to tell what the text link is about without reading the surrounding words.
+- Text links should be written in direct, specific language.

 ### Watermark (hint) text